monsoonmaelstrom/book2/book2.md

 “Consequences such as…?”
 Alex asks her.

-“That assertion, when made by someone such as myself or your sister, isn’t just idle words, Alexander.
+“That assertion, when made by someone such as myself or your sister, isn’t merely idle words, Alexander.
 The words have weight, they bind you to others.
 It’s a geas of a sort, and failing steals a piece of your humanity.
 So if you want to know why I am the way I am…” she trails off as she tips her head slightly to the side.

 “That doesn’t explain Lisette,” Giorgi states.